AUDIO VERSION: YouTube Podbean

 In the chorus of this song, Matt works hard to work us into a frenzied lather as he has us repeating “You are good” too many times.
 You see, as humans, we can’t say the same things over and over right in a row without losing sincerity.
 We’re not robots, and droning simply doesn’t work for us.
 Once we understand how important sincerity is to our Gods, we want to take note of when our words are becoming meaningless noise and stop singing.
 It’s far better for you to stop singing a repetitive chorus and instead use the time to say something meaningful to God in your mind than it is for you to just drone at Him.
 Remember that worship is supposed to be about your soul expressing its love to God.
 It’s not about you blending in with the other Christians around you.

 It’s quite helpful to realize that throughout the Bible, Yahweh likens worship to sex.
-He does this to underscore what an intimate and personal act it is to Him, as well as to help us understand how enraged He is by His people worshiping beings other than the true Gods (see SAINTS: Who is your soul having sex with?).
+He does this to underscore what an intimate and personal act it is to Him, as well as to help us understand how enraged He is by His people worshiping beings other than the true Gods.
 Should a married woman be jumping into a bed with ten men?
 Certainly not.
 A married woman should only ever be having sex with her husband, and we Christians should only ever be giving our worship to our three glorious Gods.

 [Verse 2] Voices in unison giving You thanks and praise,

 Joined by the instruments and then Your glory came.